I spent most of my teenage life wanting to know how to bulk up.

 At 16 I stood 6ft4 (193cm), I don’t remember my exact weight back then, I can’t have been more than 160 – 170 lbs (72kg) ish.

-Although my limbs are still long (they’re always going to be, I’m a very tall man) I have put on some muscle over the years that really changed my appearance greatly and grew my confidence.
+Although my limbs are still long (they’re always going to be!)
+I have put on some muscle over the years that really changed my appearance greatly and grew my confidence.

-So I thought, what better thing to do than to share a small insight into some of the things that definitely worked for me at a basic level without asking you to sign up to any email newsletter or pay for some ebook.
+I will share a small insight into some of the things that definitely worked for me at a basic level.

-The road is tough and it takes some commitment, I’m not where I want to be myself yet, but if you follow these basics I guarantee you, you will gain muscle.
+The road is long and it takes consistency, I’m not where I want to be myself yet, but if you follow these basics I guarantee you, you will bulk up your frame and add muscle.

 This is all 100% written from my own personal experience and I invite you to drop me a message/comment and let me know if any of the tips have helped you in any way.